itpp-labs/website-addons/website_event_attendee_signup/README.rst

 * Modifies behaviour of ``event_partner`` module:

   * create partner if Contact's email (``partner_id.email`` in ``event.registration``) differs from attendees email (``email`` in ``event.registration``)
+  * updates Contact's data at any way

+..
+This feature is not confirmed and commented out for a while
+.. * Don't allow to create registration if person with that email is already registered

 Credits
 =======